 Other than giving them guidance that we hope they’ll remember and teaching by example, we don’t have a lot of control over the outcome.
 Will that be the case in the future?
-My wife and daughter-in-law, the mother-to-be, both work in a genomics company.
+The proud parents to be, both work in a genomics company.
 Biotech at its finest.
 We are all acutely aware of the possibilities inherent in bioengineering.
 What choices will parents of the future be able to make to help their children live healthier, happier lives?

 A Short Story

-I wrote the short story below several years before either of them took their biotech jobs.
+I wrote the short story below several years before either of the new parents to be took their biotech jobs.
 It seems apropos to post it today while the clock counts down to the arrival of this new person in the world.